hdShang/arxiv-daily/docs/cs-CL/2025-09-01/papers/250901301v2-culture-is-everywhere-a-call-for-intentionally-cultural-evaluation.md

 ---
 layout: default
-title: Culture is Everywhere: A Call for Intentionally Cultural Evaluation
+title: "Culture is Everywhere: A Call for Intentionally Cultural Evaluation"
 ---

 # Culture is Everywhere: A Call for Intentionally Cultural Evaluation